 There are two reasons to think that the Obama administration is unlikely to budge from the December 1 deadline.
 First, President Obama views the rule revision as part of his presidential legacy, and legacies are often determined by the programs completed during a presidency, not just initiated.
 Second, over 4 million workers will receive the benefits of the rule revision for more than seven weeks before a new president is inaugurated on Jan.
 20, 2017.
 Undoing the rule change would essentially take earnings away from these workers, and it would be very difficult for any president to do this.
 For these reasons, Obama is highly likely to insist on the hard December 1 deadline for implementation.

 Congress has a couple of paths to blocking or amending the rule.
 Legislation has been introduced in the U.S. House and the Senate that would block implementation of the overtime rule revision.
 It is not clear if such a bill could pass both houses, but it would likely be vetoed by Obama if it did.
-Some university groups have argued for exempting postdocs from the rule, and Congress could write exemptions to the overtime rule for specific groups into larger bills.
+Another possibility is that Congress could write exemptions to the overtime rule for specific groups into larger bills.
 The National Defense Authorization Act has such an exemption for some contractors working with the Department of Defense.
 However, the White House has issued a veto warning specifically because of this language.
+Some university groups have argued for exempting postdocs from the rule, and they may lobby legislators to introduce such language into larger bills.

-The last resort of opponents to the rule may be the legal system.
+The final effort of opponents to the rule may be to resort to the legal system.
 Filing an injunction blocking implementation of the rule revision may be the only way to affect implementation of the rule.
 However, the administration asserts it clearly has the authority to change the rule, and it is not clear how opponents to the overtime rule will argue otherwise.

 Check back here for analysis as this story develops.